russelg/radio2/README.md

 - Copy `radio/config.sample-docker.py` to `radio/config.py`.
 This sample config is pre-configured with the correct URLs for the database and icecast.
 - Run `python generate_icecast_xml.py` to generate the necessary environment files.
 This should run with any recent version of python (without dependencies).
 - Run `docker-compose build`.
 This might take a while depending on internet speed.
-- Run `docker-compose run -w '/app/radio/pylibshout' server python build.py` to build pylibshout.
-- Run `docker-compose run -w '/app' server python batch_add.py` to populate the database with any songs that exist in the music directories.
+- Run `docker-compose run -w '/app' server python -m tools.batch_add` to populate the database with any songs that exist in the music directories.
 - Finally start the whole stack by running `docker-compose up`.

 ---